demisto/content/Packs/DeprecatedContent/Playbooks/playbook-McAfee_ePO_Repository_Compliance_Playbook_README.md

-DEPRECATED.
+Deprecated.
 Use "McAfee ePO Repository Compliance Playbook v2" playbook instead.
 Ensures that ePO servers are updated to the latest McAfee published AV signatures (DAT file version).

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.